demonixis/WindowsMRLinearToGamma/README.md

 # WindowsMRLinearToGamma
-Windows Mixed Reality doesn't support the Linear Color Space, if you enable it, you'll see that the image in your HMD is darker than the preview on the screen.
-This is because the gamma correction is not applied.
-This image effect adds the gamma correction, allowing you to use the Linear color space with your Windows Mixed Reality headset.
+Windows Mixed Reality (UWP) doesn't support the Linear Color Space, if you enable it, you'll see that the image in your HMD is darker than the preview on the screen.
+This is because **the gamma correction is not applied**.
+This image effect adds the gamma correction, allowing you to use the Linear color space with your Windows Mixed Reality headset or the HoloLens.
+The project contains a single script or an extension for the Post Process Stack V2.

 ![Preview](https://github.com/demonixis/WindowsMRLinearToGamma/blob/master/Images/preview.jpg)